Mapping Hbase Tables

 Create a table in HBase as shown below:

-For more information about HBase operations, see the Hbase Operation Guide or official documentation.
+For more information on HBase operations, please see the Hbase Operation Guide or official documentation.

 After the creation is completed, you can use the